nug31/loan/NOTIFICATION_SYSTEM.md

 # Notification System Documentation

 ## Overview
-The notification system in LoanMitra provides real-time notifications for both admin and user actions related to loan management.
+The notification system in SmartLend provides real-time notifications for both admin and user actions related to loan management.
 It uses Server-Sent Events (SSE) for real-time communication and browser notifications for immediate user feedback.

 ## Features